scelly01/DeepLOB-Transformer-Extension/README.md

-readme = """# DeepLOB: Limit Order Book Price Direction Prediction
+# DeepLOB: Limit Order Book Price Direction Prediction

 > Reproducing and extending the DeepLOB architecture (Zhang et al., 2019) with a
 > Transformer encoder variant — achieving parameter-efficient parity on the FI-2010 benchmark.